jwiegley/johnwiegley/posts/2020-11-15-hafez-dard-eshqi.md

 tags: poetry
 ---

-| Having suffered the pain of love… do not ask
+| I have suffered the pain of love… do not ask
-| Having quaffed the poison of remoteness… do not ask
+| I have quaffed the poison of remoteness… do not ask
 |
 | Yea, I ventured to the ends of the earth
 | only to return to my mistress… do not ask